thomasclarke1969/documentation/quick-start/ios/authenticate.md

 #Authenticate

-Once connected, it is time to authenticate the  `LYRClient` object.
+Once connected, it is time to Authenticate a user in order to allow them to send and receive messages.
 Layer authentication requires that a backend server generate an `Identity Token` on behalf of the client.
-For testing purposes, Layer provides a sample backend that takes care of this.
+For testing purposes, Layer provides a sample backend that takes care of this. <b>Note:</b> You <b>cannot</b> use this sample backend with Production App IDs.

 Layer will cache authentication details so you only need authenticate users if you de-authenticate the current user (when a user logs out for example) or receive an authentication challenge.
 The code below adds a check on login for authenticated users sessions.